 The affinity indicates which task an activity prefers to belong to.
-By default, all the activities from the same application have an affinity for each other.
-So, by default, all activities in the same application prefer to be in the same task.
+By default, all the activities from the same app have an affinity for each other.
+So, by default, all activities in the same app prefer to be in the same task.
 However, you can modify the default affinity for an activity.
-Activities defined in different applications can share an affinity, or activities defined in the same application can be assigned different task affinities.
+Activities defined in different apps can share an affinity, or activities defined in the same app can be assigned different task affinities.

 attribute takes a string value, which must be unique from the default package name